aolaleye/weather-admin/README.md

-# Weather Admin - Node Application
+# Weather Admin

+This node application allows users to retrieve weather information based on location and allows administrators to access stored user information.

 #### __How to initialize the application:__
 #### > `node weather.js`